kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-testcase-execution.md

 ## How do I execute a test case?
 First you have to choose a test case in the [Test Navigator](/te_markdown/terminology#test-navigator).
-E.g. you want to start the testcase named `CreateHero.tcl`, select the test case with your mouse and click the button in the left upper corner of the [Test Execution Navigator](/te_markdown/terminology#test-execution-navigator).
+E.g. you want to start the testcase named `CreateHero.tcl`, select the test case with your mouse and click the *play* button in the left upper corner of the [Test Execution Navigator](/te_markdown/terminology#test-execution-navigator).

 ![screencast: choose test case](/images/choose_testcase.gif "screencast: choose test case")